 With few exceptions, injuries or conditions that happen at work will result in your ability to file a worker’s compensation claim.
-There are risks associated with treating through private health insurance for work related injuries by state law and you are entitled to these benefits.
+There are risks associated with treating your injuries through private health insurance for work-related injuries by state law and you are entitled to these benefits.
 They cover injury, illness, or any medical condition caused directly by your job or employment.

-When people are injured at work, sometimes they or their employer have other ideas about how they will pay for the treatment.
+When people are injured at work, you might wonder who pays for work-related injuries.
+Sometimes they or their employer have other ideas about how they will pay for the treatment.
 There are three common ways people treat work-related medical conditions or injuries, without .
 They are:

-- Employee decides not to file a workers’ comp claim through their employer and instead attempts to treat their injuries using their private health insurance.
+- The employee decides not to file a workers’ comp claim through their employer and instead attempts to treat their injuries using their private health insurance.

 - Instead of filing a workers’ comp claim, the employer does not tell the insurance company and instead offers to pay the medical costs for the employee out of their own pocket (or the business’ money).

 - The injured employee decides to pay the medical expenses themselves.